ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/manual.md

 You can open the [match analyzer](#match-analyzer) and the [match control panel](#match-control-panel) by clicking `Match` and close them by clicking `Match` again.

-When those two panels are visible, you cannot interact with the spectrum and the original [left panel](#left-panel) and [right panel](#right-panel) are hidden.
+When those two panels are visible, you cannot interact with the spectrum and the [left panel](#left-panel) and [right panel](#right-panel) are hidden.
 At the same time, the refresh rate will be halved to reduce rendering pressure.

 Input/Target/Difference curves are kept alive only when those two panels are visible.
-Once you close those two panels or close the plugin window, the curves will get reset.
+Once you close those two panels (by clicking `Match`) or close the plugin window, the curves will get reset.

-For more information, please refer to the [Equalizer Match](#equalizer-match) section.
+For more information, please refer to [Equalization Match](#equalization-match).

 ___